ropensci/eDNAjoint/CONTRIBUTING.md

 These files are found in the [`inst/stan` folder](https://github.com/ropensci/eDNAjoint/tree/master/inst/stan) of this repo.
 Style of contributed Stan code can be checked using `lintr::lint(file.stan)`, which will follow a modification of the default lintr settings described [here](https://github.com/ropensci/eDNAjoint/tree/master/inst/stan/.lintr).

-Feel free to email the author and maintainer (agkeller@berkeley.edu) if you have any ideas or questions.
+Feel free to email the author and maintainer (ednajoint@gmail.com) if you have any ideas or questions.